 Probably due to our biological heritage, we love sure things.
 Mr. Hominidus, while hunting in the Savannah, when given the chance to have a sure prey he could not resist the temptation.
 Why resist?

-It was crucial for him to survival.
-Unfortunately, what worked in the Savannah, does not work nowadays.
-In a complex world, which rhythm is imposed by the probabilistic laws, Mr. Hominidus (which is us) makes a lot of bad decisions.
+It was crucial for him to survive.
+Unfortunately, what worked in Savannah, does not work nowadays.
+In a complex world, in which rhythm is imposed by the probabilistic laws, Mr. Hominidus (which is us) makes a lot of bad decisions.
 In behavioral finance, this is called Prospect Theory.

 Its assumptions are diametrically opposed to that of efficient market theory.
 In fact, prospect theory holds that “under the condition of uncertainty individuals act irrationally.”
 In other words, they neglect probabilistic laws altogether, which makes them very bad decision-makers.